hubmapconsortium/ontology-api/README.md

 ### Deploy ontology-api

-First we need to configure `ontology-api/server/openapi_server/resources/app.properties` with the correct neo4j connection information, in order to connect to the `ontology-neo4j` container running on another VM.
+First we need to create a new configuration file `ontology-api/server/openapi_server/resources/app.properties` with the correct neo4j connection information, in order to connect to the `ontology-neo4j` container running on another VM.

 On the VM where the `ontology-api` service will be running: